-Botanical gardens - nature's outdoor treasure trove for pictures of gardens and flowers and tons more gold nuggets .
+Botanical gardens - nature's outdoor treasure chest for pictures of gardens and flowers and tons more gold nuggets .

-Get a handy-dandy membership and fix a date with your camera for some amazing flower photography.
-Make a point of getting there in every season for an array of gems.
+Get a handy-dandy membership and make a date with your camera for some amazing flower photography.
+Make a point of getting there in every season because botanical gardens are often open all year long.

 Many of our local botanical gardens have themed gardens from other countries.
 That's a bonus... to experience the flora and designs from across the sea right in our own backyards.
 Still, some of use just have to travel, we can't stay still for very long.
 Here are a few of the gardens I've been to.
 Keep coming back because there are so many more I have to add.

 I hope you'll visit my home area, BC and Vancouver Island.
-If you do, you'll be landing in the middle of some of the most beautiful gardens the world has to offer.
+If you do, you'll be walking among some of the most beautiful gardens the world has to offer.

-Hello BC has lots of garden information to point you in the direction of the 10 best British Columbia gardens.
+Hello BC has an article to point you in the direction of the 10 best British Columbia gardens.

-Sign up for garden newsletters so you get information early enough to plan attending events.
-Always be thinking about great garden photos ideas.
+Sign up for garden newsletters so you get information early enough to plan on attending events.
+What's better than a photography day out at the garden?